OjiChanERO/Portfolio-Maker/digital-solution-video.md

 ```
 FUNCTION calculateCategoryScores():
   FOR EACH capability IN capabilities:
     SET relevantSkills = EMPTY ARRAY

     FOR EACH userSkill IN userSkills:
       SET skill = FIND skill WHERE skill.id = userSkill.skill_id
       IF skill.capability_id = capability.id THEN:
         ADD userSkill TO relevantSkills
-            END IF
-        END FOR

     IF relevantSkills.length > 0 THEN:
-            SET totalScore = 0
+      SET totalScore = SUM of all relevantSkills scores
-            FOR EACH skill IN relevantSkills:
-                totalScore = totalScore + skill.score
-            END FOR
-            SET averageScore = totalScore / relevantSkills.length
-            SET capability.score = ROUND(averageScore)
+      SET capability.score = ROUND(totalScore / relevantSkills.length)
     ELSE:
       SET capability.score = 0
-        END IF
-    END FOR

   RETURN capabilities with scores
 END FUNCTION
 ```